mastermindankur/dummy-platform/README.md

-# Dummy Platform
+# WCE Dashboard

-This is a dummy Next.js application that serves as a sample dashboard for tracking progress, value, and key actions for a fictional program.
+This is a Next.js application that serves as a sample dashboard for tracking progress, value, and key actions for the World Class Engineering (WCE) program.

 ## Tech Stack